Mauro Marcelo: Sports justice

 In 2008, Mauro began his work at the Sports Justice Court of São Paulo (TJD-SP).

 On 23 July 2012, Mauro was nominated as the President of the TJD-SP.
 He served for two consecutive mandates.

 In 2012, Mauro was part of the Political Gestion Committee of São Paulo for the 2014 World Cup.

 In February 2013, TJD-SP harshened the punishment for bringing fireworks into soccer games organized by the Federação Paulista de Futebol.
 Kevin Espada, a 14 year old, died on Oruro, Bolivia, during the match of Corinthians against San José during the Copa Libertadores after he was hit in his right eye by a firework.
 The case was judged by the TJD-SP.
 The firework was brought by a Corinthians supporter, also a minor.
-On 19 May, Corinthians was fined in R$ 30 thousand and forbidden to play in the first game of the 2014 Campeonato Paulista after supporters lightened fireworks in a match against Santos.
+On 19 May, Corinthians was fined in R$30 thousand and forbidden to play in the first game of the 2014 Campeonato Paulista after supporters lightened fireworks in a match against Santos.

 On 28 March 2014, Mauro sent a court order for the Attorney General's Office of Sports Justice to analyze the case of Matheus Índio.
 He played against Corinthians two days after his contract with Penapolense ended due a court order from the Rio de Janeiro Court as he was also playing for Vasco da Gama.

-On July 2015, TJD-SP has forbitten the Palmeiras player Dudu from playing for 180 days after he pushed the referee Guilherme Ceretta de Lima in a game against Santos during the last game of the Campeonato Paulista.
+In July 2015, TJD-SP has forbitten the Palmeiras player Dudu from playing for 180 days after he pushed the referee Guilherme Ceretta de Lima in a game against Santos during the last game of the Campeonato Paulista.

 In 2016, Mauro left the presidency of TJD-SP and became the rapporteur of the Superior Justice Court of Sports (STJD).

 In October 2016, William Pottker, from Ponte Preta, punched Luan, from Atlético Clube Goianiense, during the match.
 Pottker was sentenced with the lightest punishment, being suspended for only four games.
 The team entered with a resource, but on 5 November 2020 STJD kept the punishment.